 A United boy, born and bred, who's been on loan a handful of times and has plenty of admirers across the division, Jesse Lingard's saga has been a confusing footnote in a particularly bizarre season on the red side of Manchester.

 Lingard's trust with his employers must be close to rock bottom, right now.
-Another free agent next summer, there's virtually no incentive to signing on again with his boyhood club after the flip-flopping he's faced this season.
-He might demand to go in January - and United might be wise to accept or lose him for nothing in the summer.
+Another free agent this summer, there's virtually no incentive to signing on again with his boyhood club after the flip-flopping he's faced this season.
+He should have gone in January and he almost certainly won't be extending his stay now.

 3. Juan Mata

-A forgotten man among flashier stars, Juan Mata still has a locker at the United training ground - but he too is out of contract come next summer, when he'll turn 34.
+A forgotten man among flashier stars, Juan Mata still has a locker at the United training ground – but he too is out of contract come this summer, when he'll turn 34.

-Mata has been a great servant for United, somehow outliving Jose Mourinho - and he may well have played under four managers (that's insane), by the time he leaves the club.
+Mata has been a great servant for United, somehow outliving Jose Mourinho and being a fringe star under Solskjaer.
 But few are under the delusion that Mata's Red Devils career is thriving these days and he seems destined to depart sooner rather than later.

-Mata only made 18 appearances in all competitions last season and has only featured once this term, in the League Cup.
+Mata only made 18 appearances in all competitions last season and has played less this season.

 4. Eric Bailly